bmatsuo/jqsh/README.md

 Everyone is encouraged to [make suggestions](https://github.com/bmatsuo/jqsh/issues/new) regarding how they think jqsh could be a better utility.
 But I'd like to keep development fairly regulated in these early stages.
-Do not open pull requests without first opening an issue and getting the OK to work on it.
-I will review/accept pull requests for things marked "help wanted", or things I personally hand off to people.
+Jqsh is an awesome utility and things could go in a bunch of directions.
+I just want to make sure it is guided properly and don't want to make big decisions hastily.

-Once work on something has started it will be assigned to someone.
-If you want to write a patch for something comment in the issue before you start and you will be assigned the issue.
-To avoid duplication of work check issues for assignees and read the comments before writing a patch.
-You can feel free to work on something without making it known, but I claim no responsibility if you waste hours doing so.
+If you want to work on something, comment on the issue so that people don't end up worknig on the same thing by accident.

 ##License